 Pre-application Enquires

-If you are interested in running a study at the NIHR Cambridge CRF, please contact us to discuss your needs first before applying formally.
+If you are interested in running a study at one of our facilities, please contact us to discuss your needs first before applying formally.
 We are very happy to offer preliminary meetings and tours.
 We can help with assessing feasibility, advising on costs and navigating the regulatory landscape.

 All studies require a local Principal Investigator and named clinicians who will provide medical cover.